e-dub/DesOptPy/README.md

 - [x] default gtype: upper bound
 - [ ] rconval -> rConVal
 - [ ] sensivity analysis for gVector
-- [ ] mix form of constraints for scalara and vectors
+- [ ] mix form of constraints for scalara and vectors, e.g. stressVec and dispScalar
 - [ ] add all normalization techniques from DesOptPy1

 ### Print